Carl Hancock Rux: Poetry, Plays, Novel

 Rux's first book of poetry, Pagan Operetta, received the Village Voice Literary prize and was featured on the weekly's cover story: "Eight Writers on the Verge of (Impacting) the Literary Landscape."
-Rux is the author of the novel Asphalt and the author of several plays.
-His most notable play is the Obie award-winning play Talk (published by TCG), which premiered at the Joseph Papp Public Theater.
+Rux is the author of the novel Asphalt and the author of several plays, including the Obie award-winning play Talk (published by TCG), which premiered at the Joseph Papp Public Theater (co-produced by the Foundry Theater and the Joseph Papp Public Theater/nat'l tour); Song of Sad Young Men (Producer's Club Theater/nat'l tour); Smoke Lilies and Jade (Center for New Performance); No Black Male Show (The Kitchen/nat'l tour), and many others.

 "There is something called black in America, and there is something called white in America, and I know them when I see them, but I will forever be unable to explain the meaning of them, because they are not real, even though they have a very real place in my daily way of seeing, a fundamental relationship to my ever-evolving understanding of history and a critical place in my relationship to humanity."